Looking for the best Disney park for teenagers?

 But of course, that magic comes with 30 minutes waiting in line.
 And in that time your charming toddler in her Cinderella costume, might become a terror.

-Experiencing Disney with your teenager is definitely different from the character breakfast days of the past.
+Experiencing Disney with your teenager is different from the character breakfast days of the past.
 But our family has come to enjoy all the magic much more.

 In truth, the best Disney park with a teenager is anyone you choose to visit together.
 When your little one becomes a teenager, you know time is limited.
 So all the more reason for the magic.